ptribble/mvi/README.md

 (For this to work you'll need to set up the VM network to be a Host-only Adapter and make sure it's on the appropriate subnet.)

+Similarly, to run the same thing under bhyve

+./mvix.sh node virtio bhyvenet

+will create a minimal iso that can be booted under bhyve.
+You can create the bhyve zone on Tribblix like so:

+zap create-zone -t bhyve \
+-z mvi1 -x 192.168.0.233  \
+-m 512M \
+-I /var/tmp/mvi.iso \
+-V 1G

+and the node webserver will be running on http://192.168.0.233:8000

 Another example:

 ./mvix.sh wipe